Dual-use reviewer architecture brief

 read-only feed

-Funding SpineReadiness, routing and capital outputs
+Funding SpineReadiness, routing, capital and risk outputs

 controlled output

-Capital Institution LayerPacks, diligence and reporting views
+Reviewer Institution LayerInvestor packs, insurer packs, diligence and reporting views

-NeutralityThe funding layer cannot modify evidence.
+NeutralityThe reviewer layer cannot modify evidence.

 AuditabilitySource records remain reconstructable in the Hub.